HassineChebil/accessLinter/README.md

   "rulesMessages": {
     "link-name": "Link name should be a sentence", "region": "Region should be a sentence"
-  } // custom messages for rules
+  }, // custom messages for rules
+  "severity": "error" | "warning" | "info"
 }
 ```

+> The severity field in your configuration determines which issue levels will cause the linter to fail (exit code 1).
+Higher severity levels include all lower levels. `info > warning > error`

 ## Features
 - WCAG 2.0 compliance checking